Cruzille: Description

 Besides the town proper, Cruzille is also composed of five hamlets : Collonge, Sagy-le-Haut and Sagy-le-bas, located in the winegrowing valley in the east, and Fragnes and Ouxy, in the west, on the other side of the Bois de la Montagne.
-Both Fragnes and Ouxy are remarquable by the fact they are turned towards the Cormation valley at the border between the winegrowing valley of the Haut-Mâconnais and the more cattle farming oriented valley of Cluny.
+Both Fragnes and Ouxy are remarquable by the fact they are turned towards the Cormatin valley at the border between the winegrowing valley of the Haut-Mâconnais and the more cattle farming oriented valley of Cluny.

 Cruzille is a wine-producing village in the area of production of Mâcon-Lugny with the three villages of Lugny, Saint-Gengoux-de-Scissé and Bissy-la-Mâconnaise.
 Most vineyards are composed of chardonnay which is almost exclusively vinified at the Cave de Lugny.
 There are however several independent winemakers in the village such Domaine des Vignes du Maynes and Domain Guillot-Broux (which was a pioneer in organic wines in France starting back in 1954).

 There is a national forest (La forêt des Grisons) composed of deciduous trees and conifers in the village.